Xapier14/action-api/README.md

 # Project ACTION

-The backend service for a proposed companion service for the BatStateU ACTION Center
+The backend service for a proposed companion service to be used by The BatStateU ACTION Center

 ## Getting Started